Dipole-dipole scattering: summing large Pomeron loops in non-linear evolution with leading twist kernel: Multiplicity distribution and entropy of produced gluons for BK scattering amplitude

 Plugging $F_k(Y,\xi_{r,R})$ from \eq{MD3} into \eq{AGKK} and using a new notation: $N\Lb z\Rb =N_0 \exp\Lb \h (z - 4)\Rb$ we obtain:

 The multiplicity distribution of \eq{MD6} is shown in \fig{mdbk}.
 One can see that $\sigma_n$ falls down at large $n$.
-This decrease is faster than $1/n$. \eq{MD7} we obtain neglecting $\frac{e^\lambda}{N\Lb z_A\Rb}$ in the first term and $ N\Lb z_A\Rb\,e^{ -\, \lambda}$ in the second one.
+This decrease is faster than $1/n$.
 The main contribution comes from the first term, which actually we can interpret as the multiplicity distribution of the first term ($ 1$) of the scattering amplitude in \eq{SABK13}.
 It should be mentioned that factor $1/n$ is not valid in this region as we have discussed in the previous section.
 Therefore, we believe that we have to take off this factor and discuss \fig{mdbk} as given for $\sigma_n$.
-It should be emphasized that the first term of \eq{MD7} ( with the factor $1/n$) leads to $\sigma_{in} =\sum_{n=1}^{\infty} \sigma_n \propto \h ( z_A - 4)$ in the violation of the s-channel unitarity.